lighttransport/nanostl/README.md

 Even though NanoSTL should be compilable with older and various C++ compilers, at least following compilers shold work well.

-* gcc 4.4.7+
+* gcc 4.8+
-  * NanoSTL itself can be compilable with gcc 4.2.4(fails to compile Catch unit test code)
+  * NOTE: it may cause compilation error when mixing gnustl headers and nanostl.
 * clang 3.4+

 ## Supported threading library

-For `thread` and parallel STL feature, threading library is required.
+For `thread` and parallel STL feature(W.I.P.), threading library is required.

 * pthread(non-Windows)
 * Win32 thread(Windows)